Jürgen Klopp's Borussia Dortmund were the last team not named Bayern Munich to win the Bundesliga. - © Imago

 Dortmund finished fifth in 2009/10 and lost on the opening day of the new campaign, but Jürgen Klopp's youthful squad quickly recovered to chalk up consecutive victories over VfB Stuttgart, Wolfsburg and Schalke.

-BVB were put to the test on Matchday 10, when two young coaches - nowadays seen as among the best in the world - met in Mainz.
+BVB were put to the test on Matchday 10, when two young coaches - nowadays seen as among the world's best of the modern era - met in Mainz.
 Thomas Tuchel had succeeded Klopp at his old club, but the master got the better of the apprentice as Dortmund went clear on points for the first time thanks to a 2-0 victory.

 Dortmund's win over Mainz - where Klopp had spent the best part of two decades as a player and then head coach - was one of 14 in 15 league matches after the Matchday 1 loss to Leverkusen.
 They were 10 points clear at Christmas and 12 ahead the chasing pack with 10 games to go.